-Saatva manufactures luxury hybrid models at a competitive price-point.
+Saatva manufactures luxury hybrid and innerspring models at a competitive price-point.
 Rather than bed in a box shipping, the company offers free White Glove delivery with each order.
-The company manufactures three hybrid mattresses – the Saatva Classic, Saatva HD, and Saatva Latex Hybrid – as well as the Saatva Youth, a reversible innerspring designed for children three and older.
-The company offers additional models, including the Loom & Leaf memory foam mattress, Zenhaven latex mattress, and Solaire airbed.
-However, this comparison guide will focus on models that carry the Saatva name.
+The company manufactures the Saatva Classic, the Saatva HD, and the Saatva Latex Hybrid, in addition to the Saatva Youth, a reversible innerspring designed for children 3 and older.
+The company offers additional models, including the Loom & Leaf Memory Foam Mattress, the Zenhaven Latex Mattress, and Solaire Adjustable Mattress.
+However, we’ll focus on models that carry the Saatva name.

 We’ll take an in-depth look at Saatva vs. Tuft & Needle, including pricing, sizing, and performance ratings for their popular models.
 With a breakdown of each model’s firmness and construction, shoppers can determine which mattress best suits their needs.
 We’ll also include an overview of each company’s policies and other important considerations, so that shoppers can better understand the process of buying a mattress online.

 We’ve worked hard to show you which mattresses are the best fit for you.
 Check out our full mattress guides listed below!

 |Medium (5), Medium Firm (6)||Soft (3), Medium (5), Medium Firm (6), Firm (7), Firm (8)|

 |Sleep Trial & Warranty|